 - Add some fresh scent.
-Whether it’s some air freshener or lovely flowers, a sweet-smelling work space can greatly improve your employees’ emotions and improve their mood, which all lead to improved productivity.
+Whether it’s some air freshener or lovely flowers, decorative lighting, a sweet-smelling work space can greatly improve your employees’ emotions and improve their mood, which all lead to improved productivity.

 - Promote efficiency through the right tools.
 Make sure your staff has access to everything they need to get work done, such as good internet connection, collaboration tools like Google Drive, communication apps, etc.

 Again, employee happiness matters.
 Employee engagement is crucial to business success.
 Highly engaged workers are loyal and emotionally committed.
 They are much more willing to take on work and do it with the utmost quality.
 Below are several ways to keep your employees engaged:

 - Provide motivational events for employees.
 A great strategy for improving employees’ productivity is through activities and events that boost their motivation to work.
 Sometimes, they just need some guidance and extra inspiration.

 - Reward your employees.
 Recognize good performance through an employee reward program.
 Give them bonuses, incentives, and other perks for a job well done.
 This is a great way to drive productivity.

 - Listen to them.
 Provide check-ins and mentoring sessions to your employees.
 It’s a good opportunity to learn about the reasons for their productivity issues and help your employees deal with them.